Sports Betting in Delaware

 Daily Fantasy Sports Contests in Delaware

 The Delaware Interactive Fantasy Contests Act (HB249) was approved in 2017 when John Carney, signed it into law.
 The bill was set to be enforced starting in August of 2017.
-This bill also stipulates a 15% gross tax and $50k fee for an annual license for any operators withing the state.
+This bill also stipulates a 15% gross tax and $50k fee for an annual license for any operators within the state.

 Daily fantasy sports were legalized on the premise that they are not games of chance but are games of skill.
 This allowed the state to approve the new bill, and daily fantasy sports contests remain one of the only forms of online sports betting that is legal in Delaware.
 Players from Delaware are allowed to play fantasy sports from the dozens of online operators provided they are licensed by the appropriate authorities.
 Bettors can place wagers on some of the biggest leagues like the NFL, NBA, MLB, and the NHL.